ZeldOcarina/nu-dentistry/dental-implants.md

       jaw, requiring surgery.
 While bridges need neighboring teeth to be effective, implants do not.
 It is also possible to receive full-mouth dental implants, such as with All-on-4 dental implants.
-  - heading: ARE DENTAL IMPLANTS REMOVABLE OR DO THEY STAY IN YOUR MOUTH?
-    content: Implants are directly attached to your jawbone, meaning they are not removable.
-However, there are implant-supported appliances such as dentures, which can be taken out.
-Our dentists will discuss with you the advantages of each so you can decide which is right for you.
   - heading: WHAT ARE MINI DENTAL IMPLANTS?
     content: Mini dental implants use much smaller posts than traditional implants.
       Their size allows for shorter healing times.
 In some circumstances, the size